RaviRamDhali/programming-procedure/Snippets/Azure/Readme.md

 At the left sidebar, under the Manage section, choose Properties.
 Then in Directory Properties choose a new name

+Azure Projects > Add User to Organization
+Organization setting -> Policy to check if the Security policies > Turn on "External Guest Access"

 Pipeline
 **Package or folder**